 There are various treatment methods for gum infections, and depending on the severity of infection you’re dealing with, you may experience one or more of the treatments.
 Common treatment methods include antibiotic therapy, root planing and scaling treatments, flap surgery, and gingivectomy.

 These treatments are used depending on the stage of the infection.
 For example, if you have a minor infection, antibiotic treatment may suffice.
 If the infection is severe, however, flap surgery or even gingivectomy may be necessary.

 Preventing Gum Infection

-The best treatment for gum infection is prevention, and fortunately for you, there are plenty of ways to prevent it from happening in the first place.
+The best treatment for gum infection is prevention, and fortunately for you, there are plenty of ways to prevent Gum Infection from happening in the first place.

 The first and most obvious way to prevent an infection is to instil healthy habits.
 For instance, you should be brushing twice a day using fluoride toothpaste, along with flossing the teeth every day.